gerph/riscos64-status/README.md

 ## Development status

-The [current development status](https://github.com/gerph/riscos64-status/wiki/Status) for each components can be found in the Wiki.
+The [current development status](https://github.com/gerph/riscos64-status/wiki/Status) for each component can be found in the Wiki.

+The progress on [each phase of the development](https://github.com/gerph/riscos64-status/wiki/Progress) is also available.